-- Title VII of the Civil Rights Act of 1964 which prohibits employment discrimination based on sex, pregnancy, or other protected categories (enforced by the U.S. Equal Employment Opportunity Commission (EEOC)) - The Americans with Disabilities Act (ADA) which prohibits employment discrimination based on disability (enforced by the EEOC) - The Family and Medical Leave Act which provides unpaid leave for certain workers for pregnancy and to bond with a new child (enforced by the U.S. Department of Labor) - The PUMP Act which provides nursing mothers a time and private place to pump at work (enforced by the U.S. Department of Labor)
+- Title VII which prohibits employment discrimination based on sex, pregnancy, or other protected categories (enforced by the U.S. Equal Employment Opportunity Commission (EEOC)) - The ADA which prohibits employment discrimination based on disability (enforced by the EEOC) - The Family and Medical Leave Act which provides unpaid leave for certain workers for pregnancy and to bond with a new child (enforced by the U.S Department of Labor) - The PUMP Act which provides nursing mothers a time and private place to pump at work (enforced by the U.S. Department of Labor)

-Learn more at www.EEOC.gov/Pregnancy-Discrimination
+Learn more at www.EEOC.gov/Pregnancy-Discrimination.